Robert Morse: 1968–2006: Established actor

 In 1968, he appeared in the comedy Where Were You When the Lights Went Out? opposite Doris Day.
 That same year, he acted in the television series That's Life, which attempted to blend the musical genre with a situation comedy centered on newlyweds "Robert" and "Gloria" (played by E. J. Peaker).
 The series was nominated for the Primetime Emmy Award for Outstanding Variety Series.
 Additionally, he guest-starred on The Smothers Brothers Comedy Hour.
+In 1970, he starred in the lead role in the Walt Disney comedy The Boatniks, co-starring Phil Silvers, Stefanie Powers, and Don Ameche.
+After Boatniks, Morse didn't appear in another feature film for the next 17 years.
 During this time, he also appeared in episodes of Night Gallery, Love, American Style, and Alias Smith and Jones.